Henrik Rysensteen: Danish assignments

-After the peace treaty at the end of the Second Northern War in 1660, Frederick III of Denmark commissioned Ruse to reconstruct the damaged fortifications of Copenhagen.
+After the peace treaty at the end of the Second Northern War in 1660, Frederick III of Denmark-Norway commissioned Ruse to reconstruct the damaged fortifications of Copenhagen.
 In 1661, he was appointed quartermaster general, chief inspector of fortifications and colonel of an infantry regiment.
 Ruse immediately submitted a plan for rebuilding the Copenhagen citadel which was accepted.
 Construction work, completed three years later, caused some bitterness among the local citizens, leading as far as threats to Ruse's life.

 In 1667, Ruse also completed the defences of Frederiksort in the Duchy of Schleswig.
 He travelled around Denmark, inspecting and repairing the defences, especially those in Kronborg, Nyborg and Fredericia.
 Thereafter he was involved in large-scale civil construction work in Copenhagen including cemeteries and monuments including the one to Corfitz Ulfeldt.
 But above all, he drew up plans for two new districts, one to the northeast of Kongens Nytorv and Gothersgade (Frederiksstaden) which included the Nyhavn Canal, the other southwest of Slotsholmen (Frederiksholm).